 above: video still from emergemergemerge #2 (featuring Jason Yap)

 Shane Aspegren’s residency at WING Platform (March/April 2018) used the starting point of an existing archive of “unfinished” sound loops to provoke conversations with invited guests.
 Staged with the pretense of performance but executed with a casual interaction of daily life, each visitor was in-turn asked to become an integral part of an ongoing, communal improvisation through recorded interactions.
-The process was invited to morph over the course of the residency as a living feedback loop and was intended to be experienced as a living work-in-progress, using personal exchanges to explore the nature (and result) of human interaction, intimacy and social anxieties, as well as provoking questions related to authorship, production, performance, editing, selection and presentation.
+The process was invited to morph over the course of the residency as a living feedback loop and was intended to be experienced as a living work-in-progress, using personal exchanges to explore the nature (and result) of human interaction, improvisation, intimacy and social anxieties, as well as provoking questions related to authorship, production, performance, selection and presentation.

 above: detail of a conversation with Ivy Tsui, March 2018